syncthing/docs/includes/env-vars.rst

     variable will be ignored anytime after the first run.

 STNORESTART
-    Equivalent to the -no-restart argument.
+    Equivalent to the ``-no-restart`` flag.
 Disable the Syncthing monitor process which handles restarts for some configuration changes, upgrades, crashes and also log file writing (stdout is still written).